 You might not have to report anything to HM Revenue and Customs (HMRC) or pay tax and National Insurance.

-If you provide places for employees’ children in a workplace nursery, you don’t have to report or pay anything.
+If you provide places for employees’ children in a workplace nursery, you do not have to report or pay anything.
 To be exempt, a workplace nursery must:

 - have the appropriate registrations and approvals

 - provide childcare for your employees’ children, or children they have parental responsibility for

 - provide childcare up to the maximum age its registration and approval allows for